LiskArchive/lisk-core/README.md

 ![GitHub closed issues](https://img.shields.io/github/issues-closed-raw/liskhq/lisk-core)
 [![Code coverage](https://codecov.io/gh/LiskHQ/lisk-core/branch/development/graph/badge.svg?token=U0CU1XQZ52)](https://codecov.io/gh/LiskHQ/lisk-core)

 Lisk is a next-generation crypto-currency and decentralized application platform, written entirely in JavaScript.
-The official documentation about the whole ecosystem can be found in https://lisk.com/docs.
+The official documentation about the entire ecosystem can be found at https://lisk.com/docs.

 [Lisk Core](https://lisk.com/documentation/lisk-core/) is the program that implements the [Lisk Protocol](https://lisk.com/documentation/lisk-sdk/protocol/).
 In other words, Lisk Core is what every machine needs to set-up to run a node that allows for participation in the network.